MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-audit/Search-MailboxAuditLog.md

 ```

 ## DESCRIPTION
 The Search-MailboxAuditLog cmdlet performs a synchronous search of mailbox audit logs for one or more specified mailboxes and displays search results in the Exchange Management Shell window.
 To search mailbox audit logs for multiple mailboxes and have the results sent by email to specified recipients, use the New-MailboxAuditLogSearch cmdlet instead.
-To learn more about mailbox audit logging, see Mailbox audit logging in Exchange 2016.
+To learn more about mailbox audit logging, see Mailbox audit logging (https://technet.microsoft.com/library/ff459237.aspx).

 You need to be assigned permissions before you can run this cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see Find the permissions required to run any Exchange cmdlet (https://technet.microsoft.com/library/mt432940.aspx).